benlund/roc/README.md

 Redis Object Collection: a collection of Ruby classes that wrap [Redis](http://redis.io) data structures.

-ROC also includes a pure-Ruby in-memory implemtation of the Redis commands and data strucures to allow you to use the ROC clases without persistence.
+ROC also includes a pure-Ruby in-memory implementation of the Redis commands and data structures to allow you to use the ROC clases without persistence.

 ## Summary